The eROSITA Final Equatorial Depth Survey (eFEDS): X-ray emission around star-forming and quiescent galaxies at $0.05<z<0.3$: Method

-AGN X-ray emission is produced in a very compact (fraction of a milli-parsec) region close to the central supermassive black holes in the nuclei of galaxies, and thus represent a contamination to the CGM signal.
-To ease the interpretation of the stacked profiles, then, we would ideally remove as many active galaxies from the sample as possible.
-Given the moderate angular resolution of eROSITA, however, this step is far from straightforward.

-In order to assess our ability to remove AGN contaminants, we discuss first the completeness of GAMA towards X-ray AGN detected by eROSITA.
+X-ray emission from AGN is produced in a very compact (fraction of a milli-parsec) region close to the central SMBHs in the nuclei of galaxies, and thus represents a contamination to the CGM signal.
+To ease the interpretation of the stacked profiles, we would therefore ideally remove as many active galaxies from the sample as possible.
+However, given the moderate angular resolution of eROSITA, this step is far from straightforward.
+In order to assess our ability to remove AGN contaminants, we first discuss the completeness of GAMA towards X-ray AGN detected by eROSITA.

-Within the eFEDS X-ray point-source source catalogue, considering all those counterparts in the GAMA 9h field and in the redshift range $0.05<z<0.3$, using either spectroscopic or high-quality photometric redshifts \citep[see][]{Salvato2021arXiv210614520S}, we obtain 619 X-ray sources.
-Of these, 474 (76.6\%) are matched within 2\arcsec~ to a galaxy present in the GAMA catalogue.
-When limiting the X-ray catalogue to sources with an LS8 magnitude r$<19.8$ (19), similar to the magnitude limit used in GAMA, 88.8\% (90.2\%) are matched to GAMA galaxies.
-This implies that, at the magnitude limit of GAMA, the galaxy catalog is nearly complete in terms of the bright X-ray point-source population detected in eFEDS.
-In turn, this is consistent with the known spectroscopic completeness achieved by GAMA at these magnitude limits, and with the GAMA target selection, which uses a combination of criteria to exclude stars, while keeping compact galaxies and Quasar (QSO) \citep{Baldry2010MNRAS.404...86B}.
-The remaining bright unmatched X-ray sources are typically fainter in the optical than the GAMA limit; those are always masked out in the stacks.
+Within the eFEDS X-ray point-source catalog, considering all those counterparts in the GAMA 9hr. field and in the redshift range $0.05<z<0.3$, using either spectroscopic or high-quality photometric redshifts \citep[see][]{Salvato2021arXiv210614520S}, we obtain 619 X-ray sources.
+Of these, 474 (76.6\%) are matched within 2\arcsec~ to a galaxy present in the GAMA catalog.
+When limiting the X-ray catalog to sources with an LS8 magnitude r$<19.8$ (19), similar to the magnitude limit used in GAMA, 88.8\% (90.2\%) are matched to GAMA galaxies.
+This implies that, at the magnitude limit of GAMA, the galaxy catalog is nearly complete in terms of counterparts of the bright X-ray point-source population detected in eFEDS.
+In turn, this is consistent with the known spectroscopic completeness achieved by GAMA at these magnitude limits, and with the GAMA target selection \citep{Baldry2010MNRAS.404...86B}, which uses a combination of criteria to exclude stars, while keeping compact galaxies and quasi-stellar objects (QSOs).
+The remaining unmatched X-ray sources are typically fainter in the optical than the GAMA limit, and are always masked out in the stacks.